 The Friends of UCLA Rowing (F.O.U.R.) provides financial support and assistance to the UCLA men's rowing program.
 The Men's Rowing Team is not funded by the university, and for the program to continue to grow and prosper, it is vital that new sources of revenue are found.
 One of the most important functions of F.O.U.R. is building the Men's Crew Endowment.
 A gift to the endowment will provide for the program in perpetuity.
 F.O.U.R. has tax-exempt status and is affiliated with the UCLA Alumni Association.
 Funds raised by F.O.U.R. become part of the UCLA Foundation.

-We are always looking to reconnect with our alumni.
-For more information on how to get involved, feel free to contact us.
+We are always looking to reconnect with our supporters.
+For more information on how to come and see the team training, use the button above.

 If you would like to receive our mailings or have changed your address, click the link above to complete the Alumni Database Form.

 On December 3rd, USRowing will be awarding their Julian Wolf award to the wonderful Sheila Parker Tolle.
 Not only has she been incredibly active in supporting this organization, but she has also been giving her time to serve as a USRowing Referee, FISA Umpire, and FISA Sub-Committee Member to keep regattas running smoothly all over the country.

 We are very thankful to Sheila for all the work she has done and proud of all the contributions she made to the sport of rowing.